 Next, take a look at the optional parameters located in install/group_vars/all.yml.
 You can change things like default ports for services, or substitute Fluentd instead of Logstash.
 You can also install the optional curator tool for managing your indexes.
 For most people leaving the defaults will work fine, and you can skip this part.

-install_curator_tool: true <-- install curator for index management
+This installs the curator tool for index management

 Install your ELK Server